 In order to be eligible for a CIVIS3i postdoctoral fellowship, candidates must fulfil these two cumulative obligations:

 - Candidates must be in possession of a doctoral degree or at least 4 years of full-time equivalent research experience.
 There is no age or nationality restriction.
 As a condition of the fellowship, successful candidates with a PhD must be able to present their diploma, a certified copy of their diploma, or optionally a certified letter from the appropriate university or research institute official stating that they have completed all of the requirements for their degree including the completion of their final thesis and viva/defense, and candidates without a PhD must be able to present proof of minimum four years of full-time equivalent research by the call deadline (work contracts, employer certificate, scholarships, certificates, a career description), by the call deadline.
-In addition, researchers without a doctorate at the Call deadline must clearly explain how the full-time equivalent research experience is calculated, adding to their CV the Full-time equivalent research experience table (template available on the Guide for applicants section).
+In addition, researchers without a doctorate at the Call deadline must clearly explain how the full-time equivalent research experience is calculated, including in their application the Full-time equivalent research experience table (template available on the Guide for applicants section).

 - Candidates must be recruited by a CIVIS3i recruiting University (AMU, ULB, UAM, SUR) in a country where they have not resided or carried out their main activity for more than 12 months in the 3 years immediately before the call deadline.

 Candidates must present an ambitious research project that meets the three "I's" of CIVIS3i: International, Interdisciplinary and Intersectoral.

-Applications are done via the CIVIS3i Application portal.
-Candidates are invited to check the application and the evaluation guides prior to starting an application procedure.
+Applications are done via the CIVIS3i Application submission portal, which will be available in September.
+Candidates are strongly encouraged to check the application and the evaluation guides prior to starting an application procedure.
+It is also useful to check the submission portal during the preparation of the application.